 Tierney and Lattimer leave, Sinclair and Submariner arrive

 Mark Tierney wasn’t just the in-house studio engineer at The Lab, where the Deepgrooves sound formed.
-He brought an incredibly sharp pair of ears to Deepgrooves, helping shape the sound of the first compilation that so clearly defined what the label was about.
+He brought an incredibly sharp pair of ears to Deepgrooves, helping shape the sound of the first album that so clearly defined what the label was about.
 It was a bold opening statement.
 He was involved in that release, some of the Fuemana album and parts of the second compilation, Deep In The Pacific Of Bass, then departed.

 Bill Lattimer parted ways with the label around the same time as Tierney, about 18 months after it started.
 Massey told Rip It Up’s Donna Yuzwalk, “The way I thought it would work is that Mark would handle all the production and I’d handle all the promotion.
 But it definitely didn’t work – Mark sort of realised how much work there was.